 - 1 Voluntary conservation effort

-In concert with our current topic, the following counties have a lead alert within their borders (keep in mind that this does not mean the entire county is affected, as we mentioned previously, the source of the lead is usually in-house):
+To boost awareness, the following counties have a lead alert within their borders (keep in mind that this does not mean the entire county is affected.
+As we mentioned previously, the source of the lead is usually in-house):

 With all that said, if you are still unsure, use a water filter or bottled water instead.
 Water filters are suitable for removing lead and for that matter a myriad of other contaminants.
 Bottled water is not exposed to lead soldered infrastructure eliminating the concern.
 There is no fail-proof method but, in the case of lead water, filters or bottled water are an excellent way to ease your worry.